 Skip to content

-A simple workflow that:
+A workflow that:

-3. Transforms the response
+3. Transforms the response into a compact summary

-4. Outputs the result
+4. Returns the output

 Prerequisites

-• m9m installed and running (m9m serve)
+• m9m installed (installation guide)

-• curl for API calls (or use the Web UI)
+• curl for API calls (or the Web UI at http://localhost:8080)

 {